 Soaking Time Charts

 Below is a guide on the various soaking times for the typical nut or seed.
 Keep in mind that nuts and seeds can be over soaked, for example, cashews will become slimy and lose flavor if soaked for too long.
-If you need to buy yourself some time before using, you can strain and rinse and then store in the refrigerator for up to 24 hours.
+If you need to buy yourself some time before using, you can strain and rinse it and then store it in the refrigerator for up to 24 hours.

 |ALMONDS||soak almonds for 8-12 hours or overnight|